 #5 It can have dire consequences for the locals

 Building on from the points above, taking a package holiday can have negative consequences for the local community.

 Beyond the lack of revenue that is directed towards the local community, tourism can cause land prices to increase and inflation in the local economy.
 This can push local people out because they can no longer afford to live in the area or because they no longer have enough money to support their families.

 Why you should NEVER go on an all inclusive holiday

-I could write about why you shouldn’t go on an all-inclusive package holiday for hours, but hopefully this short blog post has given you some reasons to re-think how you book your next trip.
+I could write about why you shouldn’t go on an all-inclusive holiday for hours, but hopefully this article has given you some reasons to re-think how you book your next trip.
 There are lots of brilliant resources for finding great deals, without handing over all of your money to a tour operator.
-Try Skyscanner for flights, Booking.com for hotels and Airbnb (click here for your £34 discount code), for example.
-You might just be surprised at how great a holiday can be when when you DON’T go on an all-inclusive trip!
+Try Skyscanner for flights, Booking.com for hotels and Airbnb, for example.
+You might just be surprised at how great a trip can be when when you DON’T go on an all-inclusive holiday!

 If you have enjoyed this article on the all-inclusive holiday, then I am sure you will enjoy thee too: